L3MON4D3/LuaSnip/DOC.md

 ```
     Wow!
 Text!⎵
 ```
-Where ⎵ is the cursor.
+where ⎵ is the cursor.

-Multiline-strings can be defined by passing a table of lines rather than a
+Multiline strings can be defined by passing a table of lines rather than a
 string:

 ```lua